Covid-19: Centre suggests cap on cost of beds at private hospitals in Delhi

 New Delhi, June 19: In a bid to provide relief to common man, the central government has decided to fix the prices of coronavirus treatment in Delhi.

-A committee formed by Union home minister Amit Shah, has recommended to cap the charges for COVID-19 treatment in the private hospitals.
+A committee formed by Union home minister Amit Shah, has recommended capping the charges for COVID-19 treatment in the private hospitals.

 COVID-19: Manish Sisodia to chair meeting on increasing ICU beds in Delhi hospitals